 The first byte sent from the master device to the EEPROM following the START condition is the control byte (See Figure 5-1).
-The first four bits of the control byte is the Control Code.
-When accessing the EEPROM memory area, the Control Code is "1010" both for read and for write operations.
-When accessing the OTP Security Registers, the Control Code is "1011" both for read and for write operations.
+The first four bits of the control byte is the control code.
+The control code is "1010" both for read and for write operations.
 The next three bits of the control byte are the enable bits (E2, E1 and E0), which are compared to the levels set on the E0, E1 and E2 pins.
 The E0, E1 and E2 bits sent in the control byte must correspond to the logic levels set on the corresponding E0, E1 and E2 pins for a device to be selected.
 In effect, the E0, E1 and E2 bits in the control register act as the three MSB bits of a word address.
 These three bits allow the use of up to eight devices on the same bus.
 The last bit of the control byte (R/W) defines the operation to be performed, read or write: if set to a one, a read operation is selected; if set to a zero, a write operation is selected.

 Figure 5-1.
-Control Byte, EEPROM access
+Control Byte